wavefrontHQ/wavefront-proxy/docker/README.md

 The Proxy will accept Wavefront formatted message on port 2878 (additional listeners can be enabled in WAVEFRONT_PROXY_ARGS, see below).
-Just run one of these docker images with the following environment variables defined, e.g.
+Just run this docker image with the following environment variables defined, e.g.

     docker build -t wavefront-proxy .
     docker run \